con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 The dancer spreading through the whole of space
 And filling it with Śrīmat’s hundred arms,[^121-1] (121)

-[^121-1]: According to Vilāśavajra, Śrīmat refers to Padmanarteśvara, who is mentioned in verse 105.
+[^121-1]: According to Vilāsavajra, Śrīmat refers to Padmanarteśvara, who is mentioned in verse 105.

 * 121a, bāhudaṇḍa: Lit. 'arm-stick', a commonly used idiom to indicate arms that are [long] like sticks.
 Most witnesses of the ancient Tibetan translation do not reflect the word 'stick' (daṇḍa / dbyug pa), which may reflect an understanding that bāhudaṇḍa is not significantly different from simply bāhu.
 The Kangyur translation gives the misleading impression that the figure has sticks in hand.
 Davidson and others have mistakenly arrived at this interpretation.
 * 121cd, ābhoga: VV glosses this as *sauṣṭhava* and *parivartana* for its first and second use respectively, while Tib. renders them as 'filling' and 'pervading'.
 It's difficult to say what is most natural, since the usage of ābhoga is not transparent here.
 We follow Tib. in the translation.